Linaro/uadk/docs/wd_design.md

 instance, *struct wd_alg_comp*.
 This instance represents a vendor driver, compression algorithm library binds an accelerator and a vendor driver into a session.
-And *context* should also be stored in a *session*, but it's not a public fiend in the *session*. *Context* should be stored in the vendor private structure field in *session*.
+And *context* should also be stored in a *session*, but it's not a public field in the *session*. *Context* should be stored in the vendor private structure field in *session*.

 ```